kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <h2 class="text-center">Late 2000's / Early 2010's - Crazy Startups!!!</h2>
       <h3>Dining In</h3>
       <p>
         In the summer of 2009 I took a gig with DiningIn.com.
 They were one of the firsts in online food ordering.
 I learned a lot in the year or so I survived at the company (I left by choice I should mention).
 The environment was brutal with a single owner that fired most of the employees I saw.
 Best takeaways from this gig were really learning SEO and more importantly reducing paper waste from faxes by more than 750,000 pieces of paper annually.
-I did this redesigning the ordering system report that was generated after an online order and then electronically faxed to the restaurant (yes... faxes!
+I did this by redesigning the ordering system report that was generated after an online order and then electronically faxed to the restaurant (yes... faxes!
 We had two T1s dedicated for faxing restaurants.
 The food industry worked on faxes for way longer than you'd think).
       </p>
       <p>
         DiningIn was acquired by GrubHub.com in 2015.